-With regard to Section 1 of the Standards, "Academic Support;" Section 3 of the Standards, "Admissions;" Section 4 of the Standards, "Student Discipline and Codes of Conduct;" and Section 5 of the Standards, "Medical and Athletic Training Services," I am not aware of any instances of non-compliance with these Standards.
-More specifically, in my role as Senior Associate Athletic Director for Student Services, I confirm the following:
+With regard to Section 3 of the Standards, "Admissions;" Section 4 of the Standards, "Student Discipline and Codes of Conduct;" and Section 5 of the Standards, "Medical and Athletic Training Services," I am not aware of any instances of non-compliance with these Standards.
+With regard to Section 1 of the Standards, "Academic Support," I am aware of two instances of noncompliance, as detailed in Exhibit 3.
+More specifically, in my role as Senior Associate Athletic Director for Student Services, I confirm the following for all instances other than those detailed in Exhibit 3: